mjzurowski/sgm/README.md

 2. Call Det.dRdE, which will calculate the rate observed in the detector.
 This takes as variables the energy, the model (Model.dRdER) and the DM parameters the model requires, passed as kwargs (e.g., mass, cross section, velocity distribution etc)

 ### To do
-- Test adding detectors with more complex quenching factors
+- ~Test adding detectors with more complex quenching factors~ Added using simple interpolation rather than fitting to a proper model
 - Optimise integral in detector rate calc
 - ~Deal with models that have g and h velocity integrals better~ Distribution objects now have both h and g integrals that can be called separately when defining model rates
 - ~Improve final "output" - probably want it to be a function of mX and sig~ Added kwargs to the detector functions to allow more generic rate forms/variables to be passed directly to Det.dRdE